adoyle-h/neovim-config/README.md

 3. Choose one:
   - `make init-full` `init.lua` config for full features.
   - `make init-lite` for offline environment.
-  - `make init-reproduce` for minimal reproduce issue.
+  - `make init-repro` for minimal reproduce issue.

 ## Copyright and License